Cheapest fixed rate gas tariff for UK homes — July 2026

 Estimated annual cost:

-Tariff 1 is cheaper if you stay for the term.
-But if you might switch or move, the £100 exit fee could make Tariff 2 better value overall.
+Fix 1 is ~£48/yr cheaper if you stay the term.
+But if you might move, Fix 2’s £0 exit fee can make it better value overall.
+Both beat drifting onto the variable cap after 1 July.

 Other exclusions to watch

-- End-of-fix rollover: you may move to a standard variable tariff if you don’t renew.
+• End-of-fix rollover: you may move to a standard variable tariff (now higher post-1 July) if you don’t renew.

 If you’re unsure: use your annual kWh from a bill.
-If you don’t have it, a comparison can use typical estimates, but your “cheapest” result may change when actual usage is applied.
+Without it, a comparison can use typical estimates, but your “cheapest” result may change when actual usage is applied.
+See also our compare energy prices guide.

 Are fixed gas tariffs capped by the Ofgem price cap?